MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsASConference.md

 ### -TestJoinLauncher
 When present, tests the ability of the Join Launcher to participate in a conference.
-The Join Launcher is used to help users of mobile devices (and, as a result, users of the Mobility Service) take part in conferences.
+The Join Launcher is used to help users of mobile devices (and as a result, users of the Mobility Service) take part in conferences.

 ```yaml
 Type: SwitchParameter